cepdnaclk/eYY-3yp-project-template/docs/README.md

 layout: home
 permalink: index.html

-# Please update this with your repository name and title
+# Please update this with your repository name and project title
 repository-name: eYY-3yp-project-template
-title:
+title: Project Template
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"